-(e) An employee shall not be coerced, intimidated or caused to suffer any reprisals, either directly or indirectly, that may adversely affect his wages or working conditions as the result of the exercise of his rights under this Article.
+(e) An employee shall not be coerced, intimidated or caused to suffer any reprisals, either directly or indirectly, that may adversely affect wages or working conditions as the result of the exercise of the rights under this Article.

-33.4 Suspension or Temporary Reassignment Before Notice of Discipline
+33.4 Suspension or Temporary Reassignment Before

+Notice of Discipline

-(a) Prior to the service of a notice of discipline or the completion of the disciplinary procedure set forth in Section 33.5, an employee may be suspended without pay or temporarily reassigned by the appointing authority, or his designee, in his discretion, only pursuant to paragraphs (1) and (2) of this subdivision.
+(a) Prior to the service of a notice of discipline or the completion of the disciplinary procedure set forth in Section 33.5, an employee may be suspended without pay or temporarily reassigned by the appointing authority, or the authority's designee, in his or her discretion, only pursuant to paragraphs (l) and (2) of this subdivision.